Blard-omu/Python-Programming-101/README.md

 # Python-Programming-101

-# an introductory guide into python
+# Introductory guide to python